 During my master’s degree, I did various research projects related to viral immunology.
 My work mostly focused on understanding the host-pathogen interactions in mammalian cells during different virus infections and investigate cellular mechanisms of how viruses impair type I interferon (IFN) responses in cells.
 In addition, I was involved in human vaccine development projects particularly for influenza virus and enterovirus 71.
 We developed a mucosal administered Lactobacillus surface-displayed system to boost up humoral and cellular immune response and provides protective immunity against diverse influenza virus infections.

 In my Ph.D., I combine my skills and knowledge in microbiology, molecular biology, and cell biology to understand the pathobiology of airway inflammation in asthma.
 My Ph.D. research project was to investigate the functional role of Endoplasmic reticulum (ER) stress and the unfolded protein response (UPR) in airway epithelium in asthma.
 The UPR is an adaptive response to perturbations in ER homeostasis.
 It is a collection of phylogenetically conserved signalling pathways that monitor the conditions of the ER and when triggered, upregulates compensatory responses to restore homeostasis.
 We found that ERS and UPR is a critical metabolic signalling pathway involved in asthma pathogenesis.
 This research led to many important findings and we have presented in various research forums and has been recognized with research awards including the ATS trainee award by the American Thoracic Society in 2018, Priority Research Center for Healthy Lungs basic science award 2018, and several travel awards.
-In 2020, we were able to be successful in the NHMRC ideas grant and further continue this work.
+In 2020, we were able successful in the NHMRC ideas grant application and received funding to further continue this work.